 If the GCR group address stream is subject to the GCR-SP delivery method, then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group addressed(#2128) stream.

-For each GCR Request subelement, the AP or mesh STA may adopt the requested retransmission policy and delivery method, maintain its existing retransmission policy and delivery method, select an alternate retransmission policy and delivery method or deny GCR service for the group addressed stream.
+For each GCR Request subelement, the AP or mesh STA may:

+Adopt the requested retransmission policy and delivery method, or

+Maintain its existing retransmission policy and delivery method, or

+Select an alternate retransmission policy and delivery method. or

+Deny GCR service for the group addressed stream. (#2402)

 In an infrastructure BSS, the retransmission policy shall not be GCR Block Ack(#2297) for a GCR group address while the AP has a GCR agreement for the group address with a non-AP STA that had the Advanced GCR field set to 0 in the Extended Capabilities element in the (Re)Association Request most recently received by the AP.